The GAO Green Book Training Events

 A Practical Approach to Internal Controls

 The Green Book sets the standards for an effective internal control system for federal agencies and is a crucial safeguard over public resources.
 State, local, and quasi-governmental entities,

 as well as not-for-profit organizations, may adopt the new Green

 Book standards as a framework for an internal control system.

 This one-day CPE seminar provides an overview of the principles-based Green Book and of a system of internal controls which uses COSO 2013 framework as its basis.
 COSO 2013 defines internal controls as being within five components and seventeen principles.
 The education process covers the interrelationships presented within the COSO 2013 framework and how to approach the classification of controls within the framework.
-The Green Book has a different focus for compliance in line within the governmental environment.
+The Green Book has a different focus for compliance within the COSO framework in line within the governmental environment needs.

 This eight-hour CPE course provides you with a more in-depth look at how to implement controls that are consistent with The Green Book.
 It overviews the Who - What - Why - Where - How to Control.
 We look at the principles-based approach presented in The Green Book.

-This CPE seminar is for business professionals.
+This 8 CPE seminar is for government professionals and auditors.
 Attendees are not required to have a detailed knowledge of operations, risks, controls, auditing, compliance or The Green Book.
-However, by the end of the class, you will absorb an understanding of these areas, as well as how to apply the updated Green Book controls and principles to your governmental organization and your Yellow Book audits.
+However, by the end of the class, the attendee absorb an understanding of these areas, as well as how to apply the updated Green Book controls and principles to a governmental organization and Yellow Book audits.

 Our seminars are as entertaining as they are informative.
 Sit back and enjoy; be engaged and educated in a casual atmosphere of information exchange.
 We will not bore you!